philsmy/rails-nginx-passenger-ubuntu/README.markdown

 My rails-NGINX-ree-passenger-ubuntu stack
 ============================

-My notes on setting up a simple production server with Ubuntu 8.04 LTS, NGINX, Passenger, Ruby Enterprise Edition and Mysql for Rails 2.3.5.
+My notes on setting up a simple production server with Ubuntu 10.04 LTS, NGINX, Passenger, Ruby Enterprise Edition and Mysql for Rails 3.
-This is for OST on eCore.

-This guide assumes you have installed Ubuntu 8.04 LTS (with no modules (optional)) on a server somewhere and you have root access via sudo.
+This guide assumes you have installed Ubuntu 10.04 LTS (with no modules (optional)) on a server somewhere and you have access via sudo with the default ubuntu user.

 AS UBUNTU - EARLY SETUP
 -------